 - 1. Students who have been recommended for repeating all or part of a year (#3) or dismissal for academic failure, clinical incompetence or unprofessional behavior (#4), by the Grades Committee shall be notified by the Dean of Students (or designee) and granted the right to appeal the Grades Committee's recommendation to the Academic Promotions Committee. - 2.
-Verbal, telephone or written notification will be given to the student of a decision of the Grades Committee of unsatisfactory academic progress; written notification is given within seven business days of the decision.
+Verbal, telephone or written/email notification will be given to the student of a decision of the Grades Committee of unsatisfactory academic progress; written/email notification is given within seven business days of the decision.
 The Dean of Students (or designee) is required to employ only his/her best effort to notify the student of his/her status.
-(Initial notification will be made to the student's current local address as on file with the Registrar's Office, unless otherwise requested by the student.)
-Students are responsible for keeping the institution informed of their current address and telephone number.
+(Initial notification will be made to the student's current local address as on file with the Registrar's Office, unless otherwise requested by the student.
+Email notification is to the student's SUNY Downstate email account.)
+Students are responsible for keeping the institution informed of their current address and telephone number, and for checking their SUNY Downstate email account a minimum of once a week.
 Students in academic difficulty are advised to contact the Office of Student Affairs immediately following the Grades Committee meeting for their class year to ascertain their academic status. - 3.
-A student who wishes to appeal a decision of the Grades Committee must submit a written notice to the Dean of Students for an appeal within 2 business days of notification of the Grades Committee decision.
+A student who wishes to appeal a decision of the Grades Committee must submit a written or email notice to the Dean of Students for an appeal within 2 business days of notification of the Grades Committee decision.
 The student will have no less than 2 business days to prepare for the appeal.
 Appeals are intended to be expedited in the shortest reasonable time in order to provide the student with the opportunity to register for the next ensuing term or for summer sessions. - 4.
 The Academic Promotions Committee, which hears the appeal, will review the recommendation of the Grades Committee, consider any extenuating circumstances or new information presented by the student, and may solicit additional information from the teaching faculty of the appropriate courses/blocks.
 The Academic Promotions Committee will then make its decision, which is a final decision. - 5.
 The student will be notified of the final decision of the Academic Promotions Committee within ten business days.
 The Dean of Students is required to employ only his/her best effort to notify the student of his/her status.
 (Notification will be made to the student's local address unless otherwise requested by the student.) - 6.
-Students who are dismissed may request a meeting with the Dean of the College of Medicine.
+Students who are dismissed may initiate a request (within one month of the date of the dismissal letter) for a meeting with the Dean of the College of Medicine.
 The Dean, after due consideration, may accept the Academic Promotions Committee's decision, issue a final and binding determination, or request the Academic Promotions Committee to undertake another review.
 The Dean of the College of Medicine will notify the student in writing of the results of the review.